AxelPasky/AxelPasky/README.md

 ### 👨‍💻 About Me

 My journey into the programming world began with a curiosity for video games, which led me to teach myself Java.
 This spark of interest quickly grew into a full-blown passion for software development.
-To turn this passion into a profession, I enrolled in the **ITA ACADEMY bootcamp**, an experience that has equipped me with the skills to build robust web applications and has opened my eyes to a universe of technological possibilities.

 - 🚀 I love building and architecting backend systems, primarily with **PHP/Laravel**.
-- 🔭 I'm currently creating full-stack applications using **Laravel** for the API and **React** for the frontend.
+- 🔭 I'm currently creating full-stack applications using **Laravel** for the API and **React** or **JavaScript** for the frontend.
 - 🌱 I'm always learning!
 My current focus is on deepening my knowledge of **Go** and **Docker** to explore the world of microservices.
 - 🤝 I'm open to collaborating on **open source projects** to learn from others and contribute to the community.